 Step 8.
 Select “Log out after … minutes of inactivity” check the below screen,

 Step 9.
 Set the amount of time before the users automatically logged out.

 That’s it.
-After followed above steps clearly then, you’ll give a better privacy to your Mac.
+After followed the above steps clearly then, you’ll give better privacy to your Mac.
 We always recommend to our readers this type of Privacy for his or her Mac.
-Share your experience or question related to this article for How to Put Mac to log out when not in Use – OS X Yosemite into our comment box.
-Kindly keep in touch with us to know more about OS X Yosemite.
+Share your experience or question related to this article for How to Put Mac to log out when not in Use into our comment box.
+Kindly keep in touch with us to know more about Mac tips and tricks.